IBM/spectrum-scale-policy-scripts/recall/README.md

 patch -b /usr/lpp/mmfs/samples/ilm/mmpolicyExec-hsm.sample mmpolicyExec-hsm.sample.patch
 ```

 Subsequently, the name of the filesystem needs to be adapted in fore mentioned script.
 Simply search for `sample_fs` in a line starting with `$RecallFormat`.
-Replace `sample_fs` with the actual name of the filesystem.
+Replace `/sample_fs` with the actual mountpoint of the filesystem.

 Note that this modification needs to be performed on each HSM node in order to enable Spectrum Protect tape-optimized recall operation.